How to pay rent with a credit card in Australia

 Rental Rewards

 Rental Rewards is an online payment platform that lets you earn points by paying your rent with a credit card.
-It has direct partnerships with real estate agents and brands including real estate agents that work for well-known brands such as Barry Plant, Century 21, First National Real Estate and RE/MAX.
+It has direct partnerships with real estate agents and brands including real estate agents.

 Sniip

-If you can pay rent by BPAY, this app gives you a way to make payments from your credit card.
+Sniip lets you pay bills with your credit card as long as the bill has a BPAY option.
 If it's a rewards card, you'll also earn points per $1 spent at the same rate as other purchases.

 To use Sniip, you just need to get the app and scan the BPAY details from your bill (or enter them manually), then choose how you want to pay.